apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Luca Guadagnino and Daniel Craig present ‘Queer’ to Venice Film Festival**
+**Nvidia Keeps Falling Late As DOJ Reportedly Issues Subpoenas In AI Antitrust Probe**

-You can read more about it [here](https://apnews.com/article/venice-film-festival-daniel-craig-queer-792f89bb89504150f0f2d1b8d1300cd7).
+You can read more about it [here](https://www.investors.com/news/technology/nvidia-stock-doj-issues-subpoenas-in-ai-antitrust-probe/).

 ## Requirements
 - Python 3.8